ahmadalli/public-notes/docs/index.md

 - Documents don't have unique IDs.
 If they did, moving them would be much easier and the links to them would be more robust.
 - If you move documents, the links to them will break.
 It's possible to generate redirect links by going through the git history, but a proper plugin needs to be developed for this.
 - Markdown links can get their titles from the linked document, like what Confluence does.
 This would be a nice feature to have.
+- If we can track a document, then we can create an update history for it.